 - Spring Semester: November 1

 The issuance of an I-20 does not always guarantee that you will receive your F-1 visa.
 Please apply early, in case there is a delay with your documentation or difficulty in getting an appointment at the consulate.

 Transfer Students Currently in the US

-If you are currently in the US attending school at another institution as an international student with F-1 status, then make sure you submit all of your application paperwork by the following deadlines:
+If you are currently in the U.S. attending school at another institution as an international student with F-1 status, the following application deadlines apply: